 The Catalogue of Digital Editions Web Application is made-up of two interacting components, each stored in its own GitHub repository: 1) the data, and 2) the web application to display the data to the user.
 The two components are connected via a custom script that regularly fetches the latest updates from the data repository and delivers them to the web application.

 The digital editions present in the Catalogue come from numerous sources and their selection follows basic criteria: the electronic texts can be ongoing or complete projects, born-digital editions as well as electronic reproductions of print volumes.
-They're gathered from online lists (e.g. Projects using the TEI), conferences, publications, social media, word of mouth, web browsing and chaining.
+They're gathered from aggregators (e.g. Projects using the TEI or DH Commons - Projects), conferences presentations, publications, social media posts, word of mouth, the web, as well as external contributors.

 The data is collected across two